zorostang/chicago_bike_equity/README.md

 # Chicago Bike Lane Equity #
 Visualization and analysis of Chicago bike lanes.
 An effort to determine how the bike lane installations are divided among the entire city.
 Are they distributed equally or equitably?

-<<<<<<< HEAD
-Peace Everyone,

-This is Oboi Reed, emailing from our Slow Roll Chicago email account in order to also post this email on the Open Gov Hack Night Google Group.

-The Transit Group of Open Gov Hack Night dedicated last Tue night's meeting to framing up our bicycle equity data project.
-We had a great meeting and we did a great job developing a clean, simple framework for our work.
-This framework will guide us in both the short term and long term process of developing, organizing, and presenting the results of this data project.

-Below are some notes from the meeting.
-Reach out with any questions or suggestions.
-For the folks I've added recently to this email distro list, feel free to contact me and I can catch you up on our progress.

-Here you go, let's ride...

-_In Attendance_

-* Bonnie Fan
-* Eric Sherman
-* Oboi Reed
-* Steven Vance

-* Adam Griner
-* Martin Menninger
-* Daniel Hertz
-* Arnold Kas
-* Michael
-* Anna
-* Nathan
-* Gino
-* Maggie
-* Tristan

 ### Problem

 Bicycle infrastructure is inequitably distributed in Chicago.
 And, as a result, Black, Brown, and LMI communities/residents are cut-off from all the various, inherent benefits from the activity of cycling.